Midlothian is also on the boundary of Edinburgh and has many attractions.

 In 1937it was gifted to the people of Scotland.

-Sir James Douglas, 1st Earl of Morton, and his wife Princess Joanna, daughter of James I are the effigies on the tomb next to the door to the Buccleuch Burial Vault.
+Sir James Douglas (The Black Douglas), 1st Earl of Morton, and his wife Princess Joanna, daughter of James I are the effigies on the tomb next to the door to the Buccleuch Burial Vault.
 Look up at the gargoyles on the church walls.

 Melville Castle can be found at the very east end of Gilmerton Road at Melville Gate on the road to Dalkeith.